nojima/httpie-go/README.md

 Responses are displayed with syntax highlighting.

 httpie-go is a clone of [httpie](https://httpie.org/).
-Since httpie-go is written in Go, it is single a single binary and does not require a heavy runtime.
+Since httpie-go is written in Go, it is a single binary and does not require a heavy runtime.

 ## Examples